forthtemple/openworlddart/readme.md

 *Mob System*
-System to make it easy for npcs especially actors eg an animated guard.
-For example can set an actor to randomly walk around a point of a given distance and frequency eg a dog walking around randomly.
-Also includes move to loop where can have an npc walking through a set of positions over and over eg a guard walking up and down a corridor.
-Also include features to make it easy to add random chatter to an npc so for example
+Openworld has procedures specifically for npcs.
+For example  have  an actor randomly walk around a point of a given distance and frequency like a dog walking around randomly.
+There is also a procedure to move an NPC over and over again through a set of positions such as a guard walking up and down a corridor.
+There are aslo procedures  to ake it easy to add random chatter to an npc so for example:

 <img src="https://github.com/user-attachments/assets/63442d1c-8c3c-4ecd-9d29-624e784c2182" width="256">